-- a) The goalkeeper throws the puck forward to a teammate.
+- 6.7.1.1 The goalkeeper throws the puck forward to a teammate.
 The goalkeeper may throw the puck no more than a 45-degree angle (behind the defending side face-off circle).
-If the puck is thrown between the defending face-off circles it is only eligible to be played by an opposing player. - b) If a player directs a puck to a team member with his hands an immediate stoppage of play will result unless it is touched or controlled by an opposing player. - c) A player stands on the puck. - d) A player(s) holds the puck longer than 3 seconds. - e) A stick is cracked or broken. - f) A player falls in the immediate area of the puck. - g) A goal crease violation.
+If the puck is thrown between the defending face-off circles it is only eligible to be played by an opposing player. - 6.7.1.2 If a player directs a puck to a team member with his hands an immediate stoppage of play will result unless it is touched or controlled by an opposing player. - 6.7.1.3 A player stands on the puck. - 6.7.1.4 A player / goalkeeper holds the puck longer than three seconds. - 6.7.1.5 A stick is cracked or broken. - 6.7.1.6 A player falls in the immediate area of the puck. - 6.7.1.7 A goal crease violation.
 A goal crease violation has occurred anytime an attacking player breaks the plane of the goal crease with his body or stick, which includes the goal crease line.
 Or when a defensive player breaks the plane of the goal crease with his body.
 The only time a defensive player may reach into the crease with their stick is for the purpose of clearing the puck out of the goal crease area.
-The resulting face-off shall occur in the offending player's side of the court. - 2) In the event a crease violation [f.1) g) above] is called against a defensive player whose team does not have control of the puck, the referee will indicate a "delayed foul" by raising his arm.
-Play will not stop until the defending team gains control of the puck at which time a face-off shall occur in the offending player's side of the court.
+The resulting face-off shall occur in the offending player's side of the court. - 6.7.2 In the event a crease violation [6.7.1.7] is called against a defensive player whose team does not have control of the puck, the referee will indicate a "delayed foul" by raising his arm.
+Play will not stop until the defending team gains control of the puck at which time a face-off shall occur in the offending player's side of the court. - 6.8 Overtime - 6.8.1 Overtime shall consist of one additional period of nine minutes with regular rotation of lines continued.
+The first team to score a goal shall be declared the winner.
+If, at the end of the overtime period, the score is still tied and no winner is needed for the competition to be completed, the game shall result in a tie.
+If a winner is needed, then the game continues until a goal is scored.